 Serial Poll.
 In a serial poll, the controller polls each instrument on the bus one at time.
 The power supply responds by placing the contents of the eight-bit serial poll register on the GP-IB data lines.
-Page 75 discusses the Serial Poll Register and defines the function of each of the bits.
+The Serial Poll register is discussed on page 78 and defines the function of each of the bits.
 After the serial poll, the service request is cleared and the SRQ annunciator at the front panel is reset (off).
 However, the condition that generated the service request may still be present.
-See page 76.
+See page 79.

 Device Clear.
-The Device Clear command is typically used in systems to send all devices in the system to a known state with a single command.
+The Device clear command is typically used in systems to send all devices in the system to a known state with a single command.
 It may be implemented as an addressed or an unaddressed command.
-The power supply CLR command performs the same function as Device Clear (see page 73).
+The power supply CLR command performs the same function as Device Clear (see page 76).